pingidentity/pingdirectory-go-client/docs/Scim2HttpServletExtensionResponse.md

 ### NewScim2HttpServletExtensionResponse

-`func NewScim2HttpServletExtensionResponse(schemas []Enumscim2HttpServletExtensionSchemaUrn, baseContextPath string, debugLevel EnumhttpServletExtensionDebugLevelProp, debugType []EnumhttpServletExtensionDebugTypeProp, includeStackTrace bool, ) *Scim2HttpServletExtensionResponse`
+`func NewScim2HttpServletExtensionResponse(schemas []Enumscim2HttpServletExtensionSchemaUrn, id string, baseContextPath string, debugLevel EnumhttpServletExtensionDebugLevelProp, debugType []EnumhttpServletExtensionDebugTypeProp, includeStackTrace bool, ) *Scim2HttpServletExtensionResponse`

 NewScim2HttpServletExtensionResponse instantiates a new Scim2HttpServletExtensionResponse object
 This constructor will assign default values to properties that have it defined,